Viagra Alternative by Ray Sahelian, M.D. Natural Alternative to Viagra - Buy Viagra Alternative

-Viagra works very well in most users to improve vasodilation and increase erection quality.
+Viagra works very well in most users to improve vasodilation (dilation of blood vessels) and increase erection quality.
 However, some people prefer to use natural herbs since these herbs address the issue of libido and genital sensation which Viagra is not able to do.
 Some people like to take aphrodisiac herbs for general sexual enhancement, and then take Viagra on the day they plan to have sexual activity.
 We do not suggest using sexual herbs the same day as Viagra since unexpected side effects may occur.
 If you do use aphrodisiac herbs, your dose of Viagra may be half as much since the herbs already have made a positive influence of your sexual function and erectile potential.

-Viagra alternatives that I consider to have aphrodisiac qualities.
-In fact, I am personally familiar with several dozen.
-Some of my favorites herbs are included in Passion Rx.
-You could also read a comprehensive book called Natural Sex Boosters which devotes a chapter to each nutrient and herb.
 As medical science has given us a greater understanding of human sexuality and our own chemical processes that put us in the mood, research has uncovered how some well-known and not so well-known natural Viagra alternatives actually work with our body chemistry to lead to arousal and excitement.
 Various substances of animal and plant origin have now been identified, allowing for testing and scientific understanding of their chemical composition and mechanisms of action.

 Impotence drugs currently available on the market